 Yes.
 If you are residing with your family, you will also need to quarantine.

-Faculty are welcome to return to the building and to their offices starting on August 16, if health and safety conditions allow.
+Faculty are welcome to return to the building and to their offices if health and safety conditions allow.
 There are certain protocols that you will need to follow to gain access to the building (see below).

-If health and safety conditions allow, starting August 16 and until further notice the GU-Q building will be open for business Sunday-Thursday, 7:00 am-6:00 pm.
-The evenings and weekends will be dedicated to cleaning and maintenance works.
+If health and safety conditions allow, starting August 16 and until further notice the GU-Q building will be open for business Sunday-Thursday, 7:00 .am. – 5:00 p.m.
+In addition you may access your offices between 7:00am and 5:00pm on Fridays.
+The evenings and Saturdays will be dedicated to cleaning and maintenance works.
 To ensure the health and safety of the entire community, and to minimize the density of people in the building, please do not come to the GU-Q building outside of the aforementioned business hours.
 Faculty who teach classes that run past the end of business hours – ending at either 6:45 pm or 8:00 pm – can be in the building on weekdays until their class session is over.
 Before you return to campus, review the Return to Work checklist for the steps you should take to keep you and the community safe.

-From August 16, access to the building will be limited to the VIP entrance and at Car Park 1 (underground).
+Access to the building is limited to the VIP entrance and at Car Park 1 (underground).
 There will be access controls for entering the building that will include temperature checks, a green verification on the Ehteraz contact tracing app, a “CLEAR to go to campus” confirmation from the #CampusClear self-screening app, and GUID card checks.
 You must register a temperature of less than 38° C in order to be admitted into the building.

 Faculty, students, staff, and contractors are required to wear face masks (made-for-purpose only, no bandanas, no vents) in all public areas of the GU-Q building.
 This includes the underground parking lot, all entrances, and classrooms.
 You do not have to wear a mask while working alone in your office with the door closed or while seated to eat your food.